bryanapperson/blog/content/blog/defi-on-ethereum/index.md

 What are you going to build?
 Why aren't you earning 35% on your USD pegged savings?
 These are the questions which become immediately apparent when you start to dig into DeFi.
 For now, the answer might be transaction fees, but it won't be forever.
-I, for one, intend to go all in on self custodial, decentralized finance.